Welcome To Pass The Feather

 Spectrum of Work | Services

-This business is on the Kanienkéha’ka (Mohawk) territory of Kenhtè:ke (Tyendinaga) and all work is created by Iehstoseranón:nha, wakhskare:wake (Bear Clan) of Akwesasne.
+This business is on the Kanienkéha’ka (Mohawk) territory of Kenhtè:ke (Tyendinaga) and Akwesasne and all work is created by Iehstoseranón:nha, Wakhskare:wake (Bear Clan) of Akwesasne.

 Hand beaded feather bundles.
 Made with glass seed beads over a hand made wooden handle.
 You choose your own feathers based on the medicines you'd like to carry.